krausest/js-framework-benchmark/README.md

 ## 4. Running a single framework with the automated benchmark driver

-As mentioned above the benchmark uses an automated benchmark driver using chromedriver to measure the duration for each operation using chrome's timeline.
+The benchmark uses an automated benchmark driver using chromedriver to measure the duration for each operation using chrome's timeline.
 Here are the steps to run is for a single framework:

 ```
 cd ../../..